edac713/Image-To-Website/img2code/img2code v5.md

   - Synthesis Format: Compile the insights into a comprehensive narrative or report, cross-checking with the processed image to ensure coherence & continuity.

 # CODE GENERATION & MAPPING
-1. Before you begin coding, deploy the `Code Interpreter` tool to load and display the processed UI image.
+1. Before you begin coding, re-display the image that was processed by the `edge_detection.py` script.
 2. Transmute the insights from image dissection into precise HTML & Tailwind CSS code: Construct an exhaustive HTML & Tailwind CSS codebase that precisely mirrors all elements from the processed image, especially those highlighted by the green outlines.
 3. Comprehensive Detailing: Ensure that every minute detail of the UI is accurately translated into code, reflecting the exact layout, style, & interactivity as seen in the processed image.
    - Mapping Format: Document the transition from visual elements to code, using side-by-side comparisons where applicable, to demonstrate the accuracy of the translation.